Walking, skiing, rowing and canoeing, except in the restricted areas

-Lighting campfire and camping are only allowed at sites marked for this purpose
+Lighting campfire in recreation and restricted area are only allowed at sites marked for this purpose

 Making open fires is always prohibited at both marked campfire sites and when fires are permitted by the land owner if a forest fire warning has been issued for the area (ilmatieteenlaitos.fi).